gitendo/gbs-examples/README.md

 ### Itchy & Scratchy - Miniature Golf Madness
 Similar as above but no one did it, so.. here it is.

+### Battleship
+This one uses timer interrupt.
+Version floating around doesn't have it defined, so it plays everything wrong.
+Hence I've added it here.

 BTW, I don't use [rgbasm](https://github.com/rednex/rgbds), so these sources won't assemble without few changes.